 Height: 40 to 80 inches (100 to 200 cm).

 Growing Region: Zones 2 to 10.
 As a perennial in zones 8 to 10.

 Tobacco can be grown indoors first.
-The seeds germinate in the light at 20 to 25 degrees Centigrade, and take about two weeks.
-Allow to grow for about 5 weeks then transplant the tobacco plants into the garden following the last frost about 45 cm apart.
+The seeds germinate in the light at 20 to 25 degrees Centigrade (68 to 77°F).
+This should take about two weeks.

-Once growing tobacco should be watered in prolonged dry periods, and their trumpet flowers removed before they start setting seeds to encourage more flowers.
+Once growing, tobacco should be watered during prolonged dry periods.
+Removing their trumpet flowers before they start setting seed will encourage further flowers.
 It is best to grow Nicotiana species from seed if you require further plants.

 I hope that you enjoyed this guide on how to grow Nicotiana plants.
 You may also enjoy the following Gardener's HQ growing guides: How to grow Browallia, Aloe vera, and Chinese Lanterns plants.